dianaconnolly44/portfolio/readMe.txt

-TO SYNC WITH HIZAL'S CHANGES
+TO SYNC WITH OTHERS' CHANGES

 git pull